PolymerLabs/blocking-elements/README.md

 Implementation of proposal https://github.com/whatwg/html/issues/897

+> The polyfill chooses a non-colliding name (`document.$blockingElements` instead of `document.blockingElements`) as the proposal is still work in progress and hasn't yet reached consensus on the semantics and functionality (see [this discussion](https://github.com/PolymerLabs/blocking-elements/pull/1#issuecomment-235102344) for more details).

 `document.$blockingElements` manages a stack of elements that inert the interaction outside them.

 - the stack can be updated with the methods `push(elem), remove(elem), pop(elem)`